kgultrt/SystemShellBox/README_EN.md

 ## How to Contribute?

-⚠️ **Important**: This repository **currently does NOT accept external Pull Requests**.
-If you need custom modifications, please download the source code directly or fork the repository.
+If you find a bug, you can create a PR/open an Issets Thank you very much for your contribution.

-☕ Buy me a coffee: Not required, but greatly appreciated if you'd like to support the project.
+Give me the money: Not required, but greatly appreciated if you'd like to support the project.
 (Donation methods not yet available)

 ## License